Reduced basis methods for numerical room acoustic simulations with parametrized boundaries: Method description

-The procedure to solve the system, including the frequency-dependent boundaries, requires one to first obtain the pressure at the boundaries by from (\ref{hardwalls}).
-Second, the velocity at the boundaries is calculated by (\ref{velcomplxR}) and (\ref{velcomplxI}).
-Third, the admittance at the boundaries is calculated as
+Note that there is not a direct way to transform from the Fourier-domain to the Laplace domain.
+Thus, a procedure to solve the system, including the frequency-dependent boundaries, is described in Algorithm \ref{alg1}.
+First, the pressure is obtained from (\ref{hardwalls}).
+Second, the real and imaginary part of the particle velocity at the boundaries is calculated by (\ref{verloc}).
+Third, the admittance at the boundaries is calculated using the computed pressure and normal velocity at the boundary

-Note that $(Y_s^{\sigma}, Y_s^{y}) \in \mathbb{R}^{N\times N}$, where $N$ is the number of degrees of freedom.
-In this study we consider porous materials as frequency dependent boundary conditions.
+In this study we consider porous materials as frequency-dependent boundary conditions.
 The surface impedance can be estimated using Miki's model \cite{Mikis} in conjunction with a transfer matrix method \cite{allardbook}, and mapped to a four pole rational function by using a vector fitting algorithm \cite{vecfitt}.
-Finally, the sound pressure in the domain is solved with (\ref{pbound}) which can be written in the general form given in (\ref{Generalmatrix}) where
+Finally, the sound pressure in the domain is solved with (\ref{Generalmatrix}) where

+Note that since $Y_s$ has the same value in the whole boundary, it is sufficient to compute steps 1 to 7 for a single boundary node.